 Content Networks are a group of websites registered under an ads network.
 The ads network takes adverts from paying advertisers and places them on the websites, while they pay the website owners based on the clicks received from the ads, –or impressions.

 Even if you already rank for many SEO keywords, you may still need to employ some PPC for extra conversions and better targeting.

-Convincing your CEO who is SEO obsessed to allow you to try some PPC will be a daunting process.
-Well, here are some points you could table to convince your boss to allow you to try some pay per click advertising as well.
+Convincing your CEO who is SEO-obsessed to let you incorporate PPC into your marketing strategy mightn’t be easy.
+Well, here are some points you could table to convince your boss to allow you to try some pay-per-click advertising as well.

 - It’s easy to get started

 Do you still remember pretty much everything you did while setting out SEO for your website?
 I’m sure you’re still on some of that now.

 From buying Yoast SEO premium to hiring well-known freelance writers.
 Later on, you still had to employ an SEO before you started seeing any results.

 PPC, on the other hand, contrasts this.
 You don’t need any special PPC plugins for exceptional performance and with a few hours of training, you can get started on PPC and start driving traffic immediately.

 - It converts faster and better

 Sometimes, you may want a specific audience for your product.
 For example, you may want all users searching for “cheap laptops in Ohio” to be directed to your website.